 Ei Arakawa (b.
 1977, Iwaki, Fukushima Prefecture, Japan) is known for performances that often incorporate previous artwork or collaborations with other artists.
 For the High Line, Arakawa installs at 26th Street two new singing LED paintings, a translation of Gustave Courbet’s 1872 and 1873 paintings, both titled La truite (The Trout).
 Brought to life by an electric current, the trout emerges from the lush vegetation of the park as an illuminated canvas.
 The paintings perform a song that suggests connections between the art world of 19th century France—contemporary to Courbet—and the global art world today.
 The song’s lyrics were written by Ei Arakawa & Dan Poston; the music was composed by Forrest Nash.

 Firelei Báez (b.
 1981, Santiago de los Caballeros, Dominican Republic) references European decorative arts spread by colonial empires.
-Located at 20th Street, Báez’s work depicts a Haitian Sans-Souci Palace ruin that appears to sink into the ground.
-In this ongoing body of work, Báez examines incarnations of Sanssouci: the 18th century Rococo palace built by Frederick the Great, the palace of Haitian Revolution leader and proclaimed first King of Haiti Henri Christophe, and Haitian revolution leader Jean-Baptiste Sans Souci, who was assassinated by Henri Christophe.
+Located at 20th Street, Báez’s installation, 19.604692°N 72.218596°W, depicts a sinking ruin of the Haitian Sans-Souci Palace, the geographic coordinates of which are referenced in the title.
+In this ongoing body of work, Báez examines incarnations of Sanssouci: the 18th-century Rococo palace built by Frederick the Great, the palace of Haitian Revolution leader and proclaimed first King of Haiti Henri Christophe, and Haitian Revolution leader Jean-Baptiste Sans Souci, who was assassinated by Henri Christophe.

 Daniel Buren (b.
 1938, Boulogne-Billancourt, France) is best known for his use of alternating stripes—in the form of industrial awning fabric, colored glass, painted columns, and more, alternating with 8.7-cm-wide stripes of white and bold colors—that he began in the 1960s.
 For the High Line, Buren installs hundreds of striped flags organized in 16 sections that crisscross the Western Rail Yards, turning this section of the park into a three-dimensional painting that can be inhabited by the viewers.
 The work continues a project presented first for documenta VII in 1982.
 Originally titled Les Guirlandes (“The Garlands,” or tinsel), Buren responded to the arbitrary and absurd organizing principle of the documenta VII exhibition catalogue—the featured artists were listed by date of birth.
 Buren included a sound component that alternately played a voice reading the names of the colors of the flags in 14 different languages and excerpts of classical musical works arranged in chronological order by the composer’s date of birth.
 Thirty-five years after the original display, the work evokes a commentary on national flags and the nationalism rising everywhere in the world.